overwolf/overwolf.github.io/docs/start/subscriptions-overview.md

 ## The overwolf.profile.subscription API

-Read the full API docs for the subscriptions API [here](../api/overwolf-profile.subscriptions).
+Read full API documentation for the subscriptions API [here](../api/overwolf-profile.subscriptions).

 ## We're here to help

-Our developer success team is ready to help in implementing your first subscription program!
-If you’re not certain about features you want to add, how to implement them or anything else around subscriptions and premium users - don’t hesitate to [reach out via Slack, email or Discord](../support/contact-us).
+Our developer success team is ready to help implement your first subscription program!
+If you’re not certain about the features you want to add or how to implement them, don’t hesitate to [reach out via Slack, email or Discord](../support/contact-us).

-## Request an app plan
+## Request a Subscription plan

-Please fill [this form](subscriptions-request-form) order to get an app subscription plan.
+Please fill [this form](subscriptions-request-form) in order to get an app subscription plan.